Differentially Private Synthetic Heavy-tailed Data: Simulation Study

 \subsection{Specific Utility}

-We evaluate the specific utility of synthetic data using the standardized coefficient difference and RMSE on testing data \citep{arnold2020really}.
+We evaluate the specific utility of synthetic data using the standardized coefficient difference and root mean squared error (RMSE) on testing data \citep{arnold2020really}.
 The standardized coefficient difference demonstrates how closely the regression model coefficients fitted using synthetic data resemble the results under sensitive data.
 We fit a standard linear regression model of $X_2$ based on $X_1$ on both the actual data and its synthetic version to obtain $\theta_j^{original}$ and $\theta_j^{synthetic}$, where $j = 0, 1$.
-Then the standardized coefficient different can be calculated using the formula $\frac{|\theta_j^{original} - \theta_j^{synthetic}|}{SE(\theta_j^{original})}$.
+Then the standardized coefficient difference can be calculated using the formula $\frac{|\theta_j^{original} - \theta_j^{synthetic}|}{SE(\theta_j^{original})}$.
 The smaller the difference is, the better the utility of the synthetic dataset.

 Normalized RMSE (NRMSE), on the other hand, assesses the generalization and prediction ability of synthetic data.
 Commonly, an analyst working with synthetic data may be interested in how well their model can generalize to the population.
 By examining this aspect of synthetic data before releasing it, we can ensure that data users can derive meaningful models.
 In this simulation study, we fit a linear regression model of $X_2$ based on $X_1$ on a synthetic dataset and use this model to predict $X_2$ using $X_1$ from its corresponding testing dataset.
 Using the predicted values of $\hat{X}_2$, we obtain the RMSE using the formula $\sqrt{\frac{\sum_{i=1}^n(X_{2,i} - \hat{X}_{2,i})^2}{n}}$ and normalize it by the standard deviation of the testing $X_2$.
 We also replicate this process for $X_3$ with $X_1$ and $X_2$ as predictors.